Mohandinkar/URL-Shortner/README.md

-# URL Shortener
+# URL Shortener 🚀

-A simple URL shortener service built with Node.js, Express, and MongoDB.
+A simple and efficient URL shortener service built with Node.js, Express, and MongoDB.

-## Features
+## Features ✨

-- Shorten long URLs
+- **Shorten Long URLs**: Easily convert long URLs into short, manageable links.
-- Redirect to original URLs using short URLs
+- **Redirect to Original URLs**: Use short URLs to seamlessly redirect to the original URLs.
-- Track analytics for each short URL
+- **Track Analytics**: Monitor the number of clicks for each short URL.

-## Live Demo
+## Live Demo 🌐

 The website is live and can be accessed at [https://url-ixun.onrender.com](https://url-ixun.onrender.com).